Self Management Tips

 The 3 Biggest Time Wasters at Work

 Can you imagine the power of finding more time in your busy life?
-It seems that every business leader I talk to complains about how busy they are, how much stress they feel, and the imbalance between their work and personal life.
-The good news is that you really can find more time if you get better organized and have the courage and tenacity to do some things differently.
-Changing your habits, or the way you have always done it, is very uncomfortable but worth it in the end.
-In order to figure out how to find more time, we need to clearly identify the biggest time wasters at work.
-Here is my list of the big time wasters at work to attack:
+Every business leader I talk to complains about how busy they are, how much stress they feel, and the imbalance between their work and personal life.
+The good news is that you can find more time if you get better organized and have the courage and tenacity to do things differently.

 Interruptions are Time Wasters at Work

-The best defense is a strong offense.
+The best defense is a potent offense.
 Or said another way, instead of waiting for your direct reports to interrupt you, schedule a short meeting with each of them each week.
 Take it to them by helping them get direction once vs. multiple times.
-Insist that when they describe a problem, that they come prepared with a solution.
+Insist that when they describe a problem, they come prepared with a solution.
 Thinking through alternatives slows interruptions later.

 Find a quiet place to hide and focus.
 You can’t be interrupted if you aren’t there.
-Great places are libraries, quiet coffee shops, your car, a plane, a friend’s office, a local park, a conference room, etc. Your team won’t miss you for a few hours and you will be amazingly productive.
+Great places are libraries, quiet coffee shops, your car, a plane, a friend’s office, a local park, a conference room, etc. Your team won’t miss you for a few hours, and you will be amazingly productive.

 Disorganized Desks are Time Wasters at Work

 One project at a time.
-Most of your work is not linear but if you keep only one project in front of you at a time, you have a much better chance of getting it done.
+Most of your work is not linear, but if you keep only one project in front of you at a time, you have a much better chance of getting it done.

 Display your top 3 goals.
 Allow yourself only one other piece of paper on your desk.
-That should a succinct list of the top 3 goals that you have for the quarter.
+That should be a brief list of the top 3 goals that you have for the quarter.
 If you find yourself doing work that does not support these three goals, you are working on the wrong projects.
 If you haven’t written that goal list, start there before anything else.
 Or better yet, find a business coach to help you get organized.

 Not Understanding How You Add Value is a Time Waster